Why on earth would someone do this?

 Sit in front of the TV for hours and scan

 I took pride in my work, scanning the images just so and checking the text for errors as I had to scan the text separately.
 But from 1997 to 2001 or so 640X460 screen size ruled.
 A 15” monitor was a big thing.
 So now the old HTML manuals show up with pretty small images on these 1680X1050 and larger screen sizes.
 At least all this work was related to my job and that actually help me get some extra work, creating basic web pages at my college.
-It also taught me more about computers, people, and it help me land my current job at a public school.
-Few people could setup and maintain a web page in 1998.
+It also taught me more about computers, people, and it help me land my former job at a public school.
+Few people could setup and maintain a web page in 1998 or 2003 when I put my school on the web.
+School closed, check the web site.
+Now, just check the Facebook page for activities, photos.
+Facebook has changed computing again.

 THE CHANGE: I was in a local Shop Rite in